davidbalbert/kgb/README.md

 ##Questions you might have

 - Q: Why did you start at 0.9?

   A: I figured I was almost, done, but not quite.
 It's a small library.

+- Q: Why do you have this second question?

+  A: So the first one would be formatted properly.

 ##Contributing